-future extension of the main is proposed or anticipated;

-- the length of sewer to the downstream manhole does not exceed 45 metres; and, - the depth of the pipe does not exceed 2 metres at the terminal point.
+- future extension of the main is proposed or anticipated; - the length of sewer to the downstream manhole does not exceed 45 m; and - the depth of the pipe does not exceed 2 m at the terminal point.

 Cleanouts cannot be considered permanent structures.